apache/systemds/docs/native-backend.md

 In some cases (such as deep learning), the user might want to use native BLAS rather than SystemML's internal Java library for performing single-node operations such matrix multiplication, convolution, etc.

+To allow SystemML to use native BLAS rather than internal Java library, please set the configuration property `native.blas` to `true`.

 By default, SystemML will first attempt to use Intel MKL (if installed) and then OpenBLAS (if installed).
 If both Intel MKL and OpenBLAS are not available, SystemML falls back to its internal Java library.

-To force SystemML to use internal Java library rather than native BLAS, please set the configuration property `native.blas` to `false`.

-The current version of SystemML only supports BLAS on Linux machines.
+The current version of SystemML only supports BLAS on **Linux** machines.

 ## Step 1: Install BLAS